Technology

 Real use cases: loan origination

-An intelligent document agent reviews uploads in real time.
-It checks for completeness, verifies information, and flags issues instantly.
-Customers get immediate feedback - not days of silence followed by rejection.
+• Document verification: An intelligent document agent reviews uploads in real time, checks for completeness, verifies information, and flags issues instantly

-Another agent pulls credit history, analyzes income stability, calculates debt-to-income ratios, and identifies potential issues.
-It completes the first pass of underwriting before any human reviews the file.
+• Pre-underwriting: Another agent pulls credit history, analyzes income stability, calculates debt-to-income ratios, and identifies potential issues before human review

-When a loan officer receives the application, the AI has already done the heavy lifting.
-They see a summary with key findings highlighted.
-They focus on edge cases and final judgment instead of reviewing 50 pages of documents.
+• Employee workflow: When a loan officer receives the application, the AI has already done the heavy lifting with key findings highlighted

-The system keeps customers informed at each stage.
-No more wondering if their application disappeared into a black hole.
+• Customer communication: The system keeps customers informed at each stage without wondering if their application disappeared

 The result: processes that took days or weeks compress to hours or minutes.
 First-pass success rates improve because customers get real-time guidance.
 Employee time shifts from document chase to consultative service.